 It’s the key to success, happiness, and unlocking everything you want in life.

 But do you ever feel like everyone else has it together?
-As if you’re messing around, while they’re out there perfectly balancing home, work, and family life?
+As if you’re messing around, while they’re out there living their life to the fullest?

 Here’s the thing:

 When you’re learning how to be productive at home, you’ve got to start small.
 You don’t have to be perfect; you just have to start.